-It’s more than I had planned to write.
-I’m not sure if just boycotting the final under the name of Teen Jesus would be more effective.
-I’m just glad to get it off my chest.
-I don’t despise Professor Rhinehart.
-I just wish he wasn’t teaching Religion.
+It is more than I had planned to write.
+I am not sure if just boycotting the final under the name of Teen Jesus would be more effective.
+I am just glad to get it off my chest.
+I do not despise Professor Rhinehart.
+I just wish he was not teaching Religion.

 “I thought I’d come by and encourage the boys,” I explain my prohibited attendance to their training.